What to See

 Tugboats may not be designed to race, but when they do, they are a spectacular sight.
 Dozens of tugs of all shapes and sizes start off Westhaven at 10am, racing down to Orakei and back again, followed by an impressive display with tug-o-wars and water fights!

-Auckland has the largest fleet of vintage yachts and launches still on the water, anywhere in the world, and many of them are on display at Auckland Anniversary Regatta.
-Be at Westhaven from 11am to watch the classic launches race, and from midday to watch the classic yachts carry out their exciting manoeuvres as they line for their start.
+Auckland has the largest fleet of vintage yachts still on the water and racing, anywhere in the world, and many of them are on display at Auckland Anniversary Regatta.
+Classic yacht racing kicks off from 1pm with great viewing from Orakei Wharf, Westhaven Breakwater and the public wharves downtown.

 Dinghy Sailing